API Monetisation Models an Strategies

 Benefits: It encourages the developers to market and use the API frequently since profits depend on the API sales.
 In addition, it fosters a win-win partnership approach, whereby both players aspire to improved usage and more volume transactions.

-Ideal for: When use of the API leads to immediate sale, or any other business-related activity that results in generation of income.
+Ideal for: When the use of the API leads to immediate sale, or any other business-related activity that results in the generation of income.

 Description: It includes providing an API that provides content supported by advertisements, but the client can pay to remove these ads.

-Benefits: This strategy enables the API provider to generate revenue both from users who use the API for free and from those who must pay for it, this way ensuring the API meets concurrent users’ demands/requirements.
+Benefits: This strategy enables the API provider to generate revenue both from users who use the API for free and from those who must pay for it, thus ensuring the API meets concurrent users’ demands/requirements.

-Ideal for: Applications that might require a high amount of requests like news or media APIs with minimal cost per request.
+Ideal for: Applications that might require a high number of requests, like news or media APIs, with minimal cost per request.

-Description: The API provider earns commissions out of third-party services, where the API is being used.
+Description: The API provider earns commissions from third-party services where the API is being used.

 Ideal for: APIs that interact with other services or marketplaces.